phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 Running the pipeline
 ====================

-Please use the **Ready to Launch?** button to start the pipeline.
+Please select the **Launch Pipeline** button to start the pipeline.

 ![launch-button][]

-Once the button is selected you should see a screen showing that your pipeline has been launched.
+Once the button is selected you should be brought to the pipeline detials page.

-![pipeline-launched][]

 Monitoring Pipeline Status
 ==========================

-To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu.
+At any point, to monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu.

 ![view-your-analyses][]